DomAsProgrammer/perl-IPC-LockTicket/README.md

 only the new will be available.
 Exception: new() is a synonym for New().

+## TESTING
+While the test script itself does exaclty, what I've expected to do, it's not not working for the test procedure offered through Makefile.PL .
+Run manually, if you encouter issues or if you want to proove the library will work.

 ## INSTALLATION
 Run `perl -V:installsitelib` and take the path returned for the location to save LockTicket.pm therefore.
 In theory the path